THUNER-project/THUNER/docs/source/introduction.rst

 MINT worked by identifing multiple objects associated with a single storm (e.g. convective and stratiform echoes), and grouping these together into new storm "system" objects.
-Tracking was then performed on these grouped objects, rather than the compenent objects.
+Tracking was then performed on these grouped objects, rather than the component objects.
 During tracking, MINT also "tagged" storm objects with attributes from other datasets, e.g. ambient wind and temperature fields from the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis.